-- There is neither a minimum nor maximum imposed on non-retail commercial uses such as office, clean industry, or entertainment uses. - " Retail commercial uses should comprise a maximum of 50% of the development area.
+- " The minimum for non-retail commercial uses such as light-office, office, clean industry, or entertainment uses, is 20% of the mixed use area. - " Retail commercial uses should comprise a maximum of 50% of the development area.

-Where the development proposes public and quasi-public uses to support the development, the developer may be eligible for additional area for retail development (beyond the allowed 50%), based on the ratios below:
+Where the development proposes public and quasi-public uses to support the development, the developer may be eligible for the following additional coverage area bonuses for retail or residential development (beyond the base allowance):